-Here are some fun songwriting exercises I do when I want to sharpen my songwriting skills and just have a good time with it, putting no pressure on myself.
-Hope you enjoy!
+Here are some writing exercises I do when I want to sharpen my songwriting skills and just have a good time with it, putting no pressure on myself.
+Ready for some songwriting fun?!?

 Thumb through a magazine looking for song ideas.